-The clearest winners are the older radiologists in the practice who will soon retire anyway.
-Now, these owners can collect on a payday that may be as high as 10-12 time their yearly salary.
-(2) This added benefit in addition to their savings from years of practice can allow an early retirement or an easier lifestyle while working fewer days per week.
+The most apparent winners are the older radiologists in the practice who will soon retire anyway.
+These owners can now collect on a payday that may be as high as 10-12 times their yearly salary.
+(2) This added benefit, in addition to their savings from years of practice, can allow an early retirement or a more leisurely lifestyle while working fewer days per week.

 Occasionally, inefficient practices may also win in these arrangements.
 For instance, sometimes practices spend too much or cannot take advantage of economies of scale to increase efficiencies.
 So, it may take an outside entity to improve profitability.
 Of course, this assumes that the private equity entity knows how to run a practice better than the original employer and delivers some of the added profits to the radiologists.
-(Many times that is not true!)
+(Many times, that is not true!)